Deadmau5: 2020–2024: Kx5 and Some EP

 On May 20, 2020, Zimmerman released the single "Pomegranate", featuring production duo the Neptunes.
-Later in November that year, he worked with the singer Kiesza on the track "Bridged by a Lightwave".
+In November of that year, he worked with the singer Kiesza on the track "Bridged by a Lightwave".
 On March 29, 2021, Zimmerman released the single "Nextra" on his new "Hau5trap" label.
 Later that year, Rezz and Zimmerman collaborated to release the single "Hypnocurrency".
 Deadmau5 and Rezz subsequently performed together, forming the electronic music supergroup Rezzmau5.
-He also released a new single with musician Lights called "When the Summer Dies" on July 16.
-On October 29, 2021, Zimmerman and Foster The People released the single "Hyperlandia".
+On July 16, Zimmerman and Lights released the single "When the Summer Dies", and on October 29, 2021, Zimmerman and Foster The People released the single "Hyperlandia".

 In 2022, Zimmerman and Kaskade announced a collaboration project named Kx5 (pronounced "kay-five"), marking the fourth time the producers have worked together.
-The first single from the project, "Escape", was released on March 11.
+The first single from the project, "Escape" featuring Hayla, was released on March 11.
 On July 15, 2022, "My Heart Has Teeth", another collaboration with Skylar Grey, was featured on the soundtrack for the Netflix series Resident Evil (2022).
-In December, Kx5 headlined a performance in Los Angeles at the L.A.
-Memorial Coliseum.
-The concert broke records with a crowd of 50,000 and netted $3.7 million.
-In January 2023, the release date for the duo's first album, eponymously titled Kx5, was announced for March 17.
-Zimmerman was also part of the lineup for the 22nd Coachella Valley Music and Arts Festival in April 2023.
-Later that year, Zimmerman and Rezz collaborated again and released "Infraliminal" on October 13, 2023, the track being a remix of "Superliminal" from Zimmerman's 2012 album Album Title Goes Here.
+In December, Kx5 headlined a performance at the Los Angeles Memorial Coliseum.
+The duo's first album, eponymously titled Kx5, released on March 17.
+The album featured collaborations with AR/CO, Elderbrook, Sofi, and The Moth & The Flame.
+Later that year, Zimmerman and Rezz again collaborated as Rezzmau5 and released "Infraliminal" on October 13, 2023, the track being a remix of "Superliminal" from Zimmerman's 2012 album Album Title Goes Here.

 On March 22, 2024, Zimmerman was honored at the 2024 Electronic Dance Music Awards with the Legend Award at the Eden Roc Miami Beach Hotel in Miami.
+On April 27th, 2024, Zimmerman played his first of three "Retro5pective: 25 Years of Deadmau5" shows at the Hollywood Bowl.
+On May 2, 2024, he performed at the Brooklyn Mirage, and on November 1, 2024, he performed at the Red Rocks Amphitheatre.
+The tour focused on Zimmerman's past two decades of discography, featuring performances with mau5heads from previous years of his career, as well as the Cube stage.
+Steve Duda, Tommy Lee, Meute, Sofi, Kiesza, and Lights were all special guests who appeared in some of the shows.

-On June 12, 2024, Zimmerman was inducted into the Canadian Music Hall of Fame, an honor bestowed upon many prominent Canadian musicians.
-He marked the occasion with a 45-minute fireside chat about his career at the event, reflecting on his start and discussing his aspirations, which included light aspirations to perform at the newly opened Sphere in Las Vegas.
-On July 5, 2024, Zimmerman released "Quezacotl", the first single of an EP named "Some EP".
-Later, "Wet" was released under his Testpilot alias, the first single released under the pseudonym in a decade.
-"Some EP", was released on July 19, 2024.
+On June 12, 2024, Zimmerman was inducted into the Canadian Music Hall of Fame.
+He marked the occasion with a 45-minute fireside chat about his career at the event, reflecting on the start of his career as well as airing light aspirations to perform at the newly opened Las Vegas Sphere.
+In July 2024, Zimmerman went on to release singles leading up to the release of "Some EP", the most significant of which being "Wet", the first single released under the Testpilot project in a decade.
+Zimmerman released "Some EP" on July 19, 2024.
 On November 8, 2024, Zimmerman released another four track EP including the 2007 single 'Jaded'.
 Later that month, Zimmerman was announced to be signed to Creative Artists Agency to be represented in all fields.
 In December 2024, Zimmerman released "Familiars" as part of a collaboration with World of Tanks Blitz.